Revised 7/23/9 to correct an error.

 Others have been less acclaimed after seeking out new life.
 An example is Virginia Livingston, MD, the discoverer of the cause of all cancer (1).
 She discovered a bacterium, the cause of cancer, she called Progenitor cryptocides, which, unfortunately only she could grow.
 Her therapies include an autogenous ‘vaccine” made from your own urine, which will probably preclude widespread use even in alternative therapies circles.
 I wonder if Jenny would object to vaccines if there were naturally derived from the patients urine?

-Marshall suggests that autoimmune diseases are due to a correctable defect in innate immunity from a dysregulation of vitamin D. This immunologic defect allows L-form (cell wall deficient) bacteria, to proliferate.
+Marshall suggests that autoimmune diseases are due to a correctable defect in innate immunity from a dysregulation of vitamin D. This immunologic defect allows L-form (cell wall-deficient) bacteria, to proliferate.
 In an interview he points to ‘bacteria” on electron micrographs that are living happily in white cells.
 How does he know they are bacteria 100 times smaller than usual?
 Can he grow them?
 No. It appears that they are bacteria because, well, they look like bacteria.
 To him.
 Not to me.
-But underlying all of the diseases treated by the Marshall protoall are due to colonies of
+But underlying all of the diseases treated by the Marshall Protocol are colonies of:

 From this untested hypothesis, there is a therapy.